Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 However, there are sometimes when placing your subject in the middle of the frame shows power, dominance and presence.
 It may not be right for every subject, but that doesn’t mean this rule is absolute.

-I find this often works best with a very clean background and a truly engaging subject.
+This often works best with a clean background and a truly engaging subject.
 It could be a building, a person or even an eggplant.

 If you have a bad-ass eggplant that you want to show off, try putting it in the power position right in the middle of the frame.